needleful/Forest-Simulacrum/README.md

 ## NOTICE
 This game is CANCELLED!!

 Actually it's just undergoing a hard pivot and will not be completed in its current state.
-I went into this blind, and it shows in the lack of mechanical depth, the eclectic assets, and the ad-hoc (and incomplete) story.
+I think it's a cute little walking sim, but it screams "Babby's first game", with the lack of mechanical depth, the eclectic assets, the ad-hoc (and incomplete) story, among other things.
 But this was a valuable stepping-stone for the new design of the game, which sounds like something I'd actually want to play!

 ## THE ORIGINAL FUNNY TEXT